Regularity of non-autonomous self-similar sets: Regularity of non-autonomous self-similar sets

 In this section, we discuss some of the implications of the bounded neighbourhood condition.
 First, we introduce a local non-degeneracy condition similar to \cref{e:rn-lim}. \begin{definition} We say that the IFS is \emph{locally contracting} if

-\end{definition} Recall also the definition of bounded branching from \cref{d:bbranch}.
-We then have the following result.
-This proves the first part of \cref{it:reg}. \begin{lemma} Suppose $(\Phi_n)_{n=1}^\infty$ is a non-autonomous IFS satisfying the bounded neighbourhood condition.
-Then it has bounded branching and is locally contracting. \end{lemma} \begin{proof} Throughout, let $M\in\N$ be the constant with respect to which the IFS satisfies the bounded neighbourhood condition.
-We first show that the IFS has bounded branching.
-Let $r>0$ and $Q\in\mathcal{T}(r)$ be arbitrary and denote the set of geometric siblings by
+\end{definition} We have the following consequences of the bounded neighbourhood condition. \begin{lemma} Suppose $(\Phi_n)_{n=1}^\infty$ is a non-autonomous IFS satisfying the bounded neighbourhood condition.
+Then it is locally contracting and $\sup_{n\in\N}\#\mathcal{J}_n < \infty$. \end{lemma} \begin{proof} Throughout, let $M\in\N$ be the constant with respect to which the IFS satisfies the bounded neighbourhood condition.